isomerpages/ura-address/_faqs/General FAQs.md

     <input type="checkbox" id="accordion5">
     <label for="accordion5">When can I submit an application?</label>
     <div>
       <p>For new streets, buildings and estates, you may submit a naming application any time after the submission of a development application to URA.
-For existing streets, buildings and estates you may submit a naming application at any time.<br><br>
+For existing streets, buildings and estates, you may submit a naming application at any time.<br><br>
 			For new buildings, house and unit number applications should preferably be submitted immediately after the Grant of Written Permission is granted by URA.
 For existing buildings, you may submit a house or unit application at any time.</p></div>
 </li>